• Skip to main content

 In the same motion as the above sculpture, Canova created another version of the ancient legend.
 Proserpina was the unwilling wife of Pluto, the god of the underworld.
 Venus, the goddess of love, tasked Pysche to take a jar to the underworld and have Proserpina fill it up with the secret of divine beauty.

-Venus warned Pysche not to look in the jar but what woman will carry a jar of divine beauty and not peek in?
-Unfortunately for Pysche, the jar was not filled with beauty but with “Sleep of Innermost Darkness”.
-Pysche fell deep asleep only to found by Cupid her true love.
+Venus warned Pysche not to look in the jar, but what woman would carry a jar of divine beauty and not take a peek?
+Unfortunately for Pysche, the jar was not filled with beauty but with “Sleep of Innermost Darkness.”
+Pysche fell into a deep sleep only to be found by Cupid, her true love.

-Cupid saw the jar next to her and Psyche asleep and knew what had happened.
+Cupid found Psyche asleep and the jar next to her and knew what had happened.
 His heart was broken so he took her in his arms to give her one last kiss.
-Cupid’s kiss of true love revived Pysche and Canova’s statue adds life to the moment she awakes.
+Cupid’s kiss of true love revived Pysche, and Canova’s statue brings life to the moment she awakes.

 3. The Three Graces